Do I Need a Variable Speed Pool Pump? Complete Guide

 Quick Answer: You Likely Need One

-Yes, you almost certainly need a variable speed pool pump.
+Stop — before you buy another single-speed pool pump or let your energy bills skyrocket, check if you're making this costly mistake.
 As of July 19, 2021, federal regulations require variable speed pumps for most residential pool installations and replacements.
 Beyond legal requirements, variable speed pumps reduce energy costs by 50-90% and provide superior water circulation compared to single-speed models.

 Federal Mandate Requirements